We run an annual programme of activities that fall under the following categories

 The Lab has pioneered the ‘concept’ game jam methodology to critically examine complex problems

-Designing with Impaired Technologies
+Impaired Technologies Game Jam

 Research Seminars